1. Proprietary Club, Management and Control

 A Member or Social Member may introduce non-playing guests to the Clubhouse and its facilities (excluding the Course).

-The non-playing guests shall be accompanied by the introducing Member and his or her name be entered in the visitor book.
+The non-playing guests shall be accompanied by the introducing Member (unless authorised by Management).

 The number of non-playing guests that may be introduced will be restricted as deemed necessary by the Company.